Atlantic Institution

-Atlantic Institution (Établissement de l'Atlantique) is a Canadian federal corrections facility located in the community of Renous, New Brunswick.
+Atlantic Institution (Établissement de l'Atlantique) is a Canadian maximum security prison for men.
+It is located in Renous, a rural community about 30 kilometres from Miramichi, New Brunswick at the confluence of the Renous and Southwest Miramichi rivers.

-It is in proximity to Moncton, with about a two-hour driving distance.

-The Atlantic Institution handles male offenders only.

 History

-It was opened in 1987 on the north bank of the Southwest Miramichi River; the property was formerly used as an ammunition depot, by the Canadian Forces.
+The institution was opened in 1987 on property that had formerly been used as an ammunition depot by the Canadian Forces.

 Renous was selected as the site for the new maximum security prison for Atlantic Canada during the early 1980s after the aging Dorchester Penitentiary was evaluated as being unsuitable for the changing focus of correctional services for repeat and violent offenders.

 Following the opening of Atlantic Institution, the Dorchester Penitentiary was downgraded to handle medium security prisoners in conjunction with the Springhill Institution.